|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 We depart Kashgar for the short drive to China's western border with Kyrgyzstan.
 At the border, we change vehicles for our long drive through the beautiful rural landscape of Kyrgyzstan to the town of Naryn.

 We drive from Naryn to the shores of Lake Issyk-Kul, the largest lake in Kyrgyzstan and surely its most beautiful.
-We relax and take in the view from a lakeside 'spa' as we prepare to continue on to Bishkek the following day.
-Overnight in Cholpan Ata.
+We relax and take in the view from our lakeside hotel as we prepare to continue on to Bishkek the following day.
+Dinner and overnight in Cholpan Ata, Lake Issyk-kul.

 Day 17: Fly to Tashkent, Uzbekistan

 Today we fly to Tashkent, the capital of Uzbekistan.
 Tashkent rightfully claims to be the biggest and most cosmopolitan city of Central Asia.